Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

     - Those of the default block builder
     - `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`: A consumer, that sets some of TFC's [extended properties](#extended-properties)
 - `.rooted(rooted: Consumer<TFCRootedDirtBlockBuilder>)`: Creates and sets the properties of the dirt block's rooted dirt block.
 Has the same id as the dirt block but with `_rooted` appended to the end.
 Has the same methods as the default block builder
+- `.mud(mud: Consumer<BlockBuilder>)`: Creates and sets the properties of the dirt block's mud block.
+Has the same id as the dirt block but with `_mud` appended to the end

 #### Example